 We truly believe the first step of preventing pain and injury or achieving optimal health, is first to understand how pain, injury and poor health occurs in the body.

 When we sit for long periods, we tend to lose our discipline and slouch, look down with a very poor head posture, and we forget to stand up, walk around and stretch to keep good blood flow.

 Below are a few steps you can take while at your desk.
-This will help with your posture and desk sitting discipline that, in turn, will result in less low back pain.
+This will help with your posture and healthy desk sitting discipline that, in turn, will result in less low back pain.